 Hyaluronic acid (HA) can be obtained from various sources, for example rooster combs or Streptococcus equi.
-We can supply derivatives of either of these qualities labelled with fluorescein (F-Ha).
-All batches are checked for molecular weight, degree of substitution, loss on drying and free FITC.
-TdB Labs can produce F-Ha with a molecular weight of approximately 6 MDa.
-F-Ha is supplied as a yellow powder.
+We can supply derivatives of either of these qualities labelled with fluorescein (F-HA).
+All the batches are checked for molecular weight, degree of substitution, loss on drying and free FITC.
+TdB Labs produces F-HA at a molecular weight of approximately 1.5 MDa that is supplied as a yellow powder.

 Can’t find what you are looking for?
 We can always produce a customised product for you.
 Read more here.

 If you need larger quantities, please contact us for a bulk quotation.

 Hyaluronic acid is a polysaccharide that is composed of alternating β(1-3) glucuronide and β(1-4) glucosaminide units derived from Streptococcus equi.
 The hyaluronic acid is labelled with 5-amino-fluorescein.
 The degree of substitution lies between 0.001 and 0.008.
 The labelling procedure does not lead to depolymerization of the HA.